-South Africa's national government accounts are presented in Annexure B. The structure of the reporting tables have been revised and is based on the recommendations in the most recent version of Government Finance Statistics1 (GFS), which was published in 2001.
+South Africa's national government accounts are presented in Annexure B. The structure of the reporting tables is based on the recommendations in the most recent version of Government Finance Statistics1 (GFS), published in 2001.
 It is also in line with the recommendations in the System of National Accounts2 (SNA), published in 1993.
 However, to take into account the specific nature of the South African environment, certain modifications to the structure of the account and the labelling of the receipt and payment items have been made relative to GFS recommendations.

-It also deserves mention that the GFS presentation differs in some respects from the presentation in Chapter Two of the Budget Review, which is based on the SNA.
+The GFS presentation also differs in some respects from the presentation in Chapter 2 of the Budget Review, which is based on the SNA.